 - Help you present facts in a clear and comprehensive manner

 - Help you use appropriate language and a calm demeanor when discussing sensitive and personal sexual information

 - Draft documents including written statements, correspondence with Title IX staff and investigators, mitigation letters, and appeals if needed

 - Identify when your school acts in violation of its own policies or your Title IX rights and take proper legal action on your behalf

 Representation you can count on

 - Anna Sammons has years of experience successfully defending students accused of campus sexual misconduct.

 - Our team will fight relentlessly for you or your child.

-- Contact us today for a free consultation to speak about the details of your case.
+- Contact us today for a confidential consultation to speak about the details of your case.